 Secure Care 2 (Ambetter) - $500 deductible, although this policy is not available in all counties.

 Aultcare 1250 90 G (Aultcare) - $1,250 deductible from this very service-oriented company.
-Also not available in all areas of the state.
+The policy is not available in all areas of the state.

 Although many of these low cost policies should always be considered when evaluating affordable options, there are hundreds of additional policies offered by the major carriers, and some may be the best choice for you.
 That’s where we can help.
 We’ll research all available plans…not just a few.
 And if your need is temporary, we'll consider a "short-term" contract, which allows you to get coverage the next day, and keep for a month, or sometimes as long as 12 months.

 Please don't hesitate to call or contact us with questions.
-We know Ohio plans better than anybody since we are located here and have 30 years of experience providing help to thousands of clients.
-And of course...you never pay any fees.
+We know Ohio plans better than anybody since we are located here and have 38 years of experience providing help to thousands of clients.
+And of course, you never pay any fees.